Savannahmunn1996/backEnd-Goods/README.md

 - exit mysql
 - seed database by using command 'npm run seed'
 - type 'npm run watch' and server should say "Now Listening" in terminal
-- navigate to Insomnia to test the routes
+- navigate to Insomnia/Postman to test the routes
 - feel free to create a frontend, go crazy!

 ## Contact